Should You Renovate Before Selling Your Home in Central Florida

 The Bottom Line

 The sellers who net the most money are not the ones who renovate the most before listing.
-They are the ones who renovate strategically — fixing what will be found, refreshing what buyers see first, and leaving alone what the neighborhood cannot support.
+They are the ones who renovate strategically — fixing what is likely to be found, refreshing what buyers see first, and leaving alone what the neighborhood cannot support.

 That judgment requires knowing what things cost to build, what they add in value, and where the line sits between smart improvement and wasted money.
 It is the difference between a listing agent who has a contractor's number in their phone and a listing agent who held the hammer themselves.